Pharmaceutical Grade Fish Oil

 Clinical studies are not required by dietary supplement manufacturers.
 Few companies go to the expense to do so because they aren’t required to.

-Founded in 1956, this omega 3 fatty acids fish oil manufacturer is a recognized leader in the natural nutrition industry.
+Founded in 1956, this omega 3 fatty acids fish oil manufacturer is recognized as #1 natural nutrition company in the U.S.

 Recommended pharmaceutical grade fish oil

-One pharmaceutical grade fish oil supplement, Omega Guard, scored at the top on each of the five tips.
+Our recommended pharmaceutical grade fish oil supplement scored at the top on each of the five tips.

 - Temperature and duration controlled processing protects integrity of the finest quality fish oils.